Living in Nottingham

 Is Nottingham a good place to live?

-What schools are in Nottingham?
+What are the schools in Nottingham like?

-What is the transport like in Nottingham?
+What is the average house price in Nottingham?

 Where does this data come from?